seansfkelley/seansfkelley.github.io/_posts/2020-08-31-oculus-teardown.md

 ## Step-by-step Teardown

-I've torn down headsets half a dozen times following these instructions, but keep in mind that I am not an expert and if you aren't careful you may damage your headset. **Proceed with caution!**
+The next several sections are separated somewhat arbitrarily into sets of steps that felt like useful checkpoints.
+I suggest you skim each section before following the steps, just to get a feel for what you're about to do and to maybe help set up your light/tools/workspace for best effect.

-I strongly suggest that you read each section in its entirety before performing the steps there.
-This way you'll know what the end goal is and can set up your light source/tools/workspace for best effect.
+I've torn down headsets half a dozen times following these instructions, but keep in mind that I am not an expert and if you aren't careful you may damage your headset.
+I am not responsible for any such damage!
+With that disclaimer out of the way, let's get started!

 ### 1. Preliminaries